joejag/aws_exam_notes/exam.md

 - Kinesis: If it says "near real-time" use Kinesis
 - RDS: For enc in transit, you can download an AWS root cert to use
 - RDS: Read replicas cannot be enc if the host is not enc

+# Digital Cloud Training: Exam 2

+- RedShift: Can be used to create dashboards as well as analytics
+- EC2: Burstable perf is just for the CPU
+- EC2: InstanceStore is a good choice for a database
+- ASG: Target an AZ, not subnet, as subnet can be in the same AZ
+- ElastiCache: Can be used for AutoComplete in further away regions
+- CloudFront: OAI is only for S3, not EC2 or ELB
+- EC2: IF cost is a concern, use CPU alarms rather than schedules
+- S3: OneZone has less availability, 30 days is the shortest for life cycle moves
+- RedShift: Is not real-time/milisecond, use DynamoDB instead

 # Compute notes